 GROSS: So your movie is deep into hip-hop culture, but the heroes in your movie, they're the geeks, not the gangsters.
 They're the smart kids who have a band.
 They're immersed in movies and in music.
 They know their way around computers.
 The main character wants to get into Harvard and he's really smart and you're rooting for him that he's going to make it into Harvard.
 Was that part of what you wanted to do, to make a story where there's a young African-American as the main character, it celebrates hip-hop, but it's about being smart, it's not about being a gangster?

 FAMUYIWA: Yeah, I did.
-The idea was that there could be a sort of different idea sort of idea about black masculinity.
-And so the idea was to sort of tell a story about these kids who are geeks, who are into a lot of different things but don't necessarily fit into sort of the accepted or sort of pop cultural norms was something that I was thinking about doing more just on sort of a personal level in that I felt like I was that kid.
+And when I was thinking about "Dope" and sort of the story that I wanted to tell, I was thinking about a lot of the films that influenced me, especially when I was in film school and really deciding that this was what I wanted to do for a living, films like "Menace II Society" and "Boyz N The Hood" but also films like "Bottle Rocket" and "Boogie Nights" and that took me on different journeys as well.
+And so the idea was that there could be a sort of different sort of idea about black masculinity.
+And so the idea was to sort of tell a story about the kids that not only live in these environment but live in different environments around the country and the world that sort of have a different point of view, that don't quite fit into sort of the societal norms of what people expect.
+And so the celebration of these kids who are geeks, who are into a lot of different things but don't necessarily fit into sort of the accepted or sort of pop cultural norms was something that I was thinking about doing more just on sort of a personal level in that I felt like I was that kid.
 I was like Malcolm.
-I was the kid who had these sort of ambitions and oftentimes had people questioning those ambitions.
+I was the kid who, you know, had these sort of ambitions and oftentimes had people questioning those ambitions.
 And so I really wanted to just give voice to that.

 GROSS: So you mentioned the issue of masculinity and how it's defined for young black men.
 What did you feel defined masculinity when you were in high school, and how did that compare with your own self-image?